Why use Picasso in your Art Lesson?

 Pablo Picasso was like a bull, very strong willed, always looking for new challenges and never satisfied with his achievements.
 He had an insatiable appetite for creating new ideas and for loving the many women in his life.
 At the age of 5 he could draw brilliantly and by the time he was a teenager his paintings would not have looked out of place next to Rembrandt’s.
-By the age of 19 he was asking ‘why should I paint like this for the rest of my life?’ so he abandoned academic painting and set about developing his own ideas and ways of painting and, as a consequence, completely changed the course of art in the 20th century.
+By the age of 19 he was asking ‘why should I paint like this for the rest of my life?’
+So he abandoned academic painting and set about developing his own ideas.
+The consequence was that he completely changed the course of art in the 20th century.

-For a great introduction to your school’s art workshop on Picasso you could consider some of the following points:
+For a great introduction to your school’s art workshop check out Picasso lesson ideas.
+You could also integrate some of the following points to justify to children why Picasso is important.

 Let’s look at his life and work how it might be used in the classroom to stimulate debate.
 Picasso is a confident, extrovert character who works extremely hard and is constantly looking for new challenges, yet his personal life is full of contradictions.
 Here are some general points that could be made.